joshua-shanghai/chromium-yahoo-jp-search/README.md

 To use yahoo jp search from china, do the following steps:

-add the following entries to your hosts file.
+Add the following entries to your hosts file.
 -------------------------------------------

 183.79.250.251 search.yahoo.co.jp <br>